 Kashf School Sarmaya

-Offering microfinance solutions to low-cost private schools to improve the quality of education in Pakistan
+Offering financial services to low-cost private schools to improve the quality of education

 Pakistan’s public education sector has deteriorated significantly in recent years due to a lack of government support.
 As a result, low-cost private schools now account for more than 30% of the country’s primary school enrollments.
 Unfortunately, a lack of commercial financing options often prevents these schools from improving their facilities or expanding access to enrollment to more low-income students without sacrificing quality or increasing tuition.
 Deficiencies in both the quality of education and the learning environment lead to higher attrition rates.
 Not only does this mean that fewer students learn, it also creates a downward spiral: fewer students leads to lower revenues, which means less capital to make necessary improvements.